atomjump/loop-server/README.md

 # Requirements

-PHP 5, fully tested on PHP 5.3 and 5.5 (with Curl added),
+PHP 5, fully tested on PHP 5.3 and 5.5 (with Curl, php-mbstring added),
 MySQL 5+,
 Apache2,
 Linux server (though a Windows server may be partially functional)